darrylyeo/nectar-lang/README.md

 ## Using Nectar

-To run Nectar with a file e.g. hello.nectar, run the following command line:
+To run Nectar with a file (e.g. `hello.nectar`), run the following command line:

 ```
-deno run --allow-read --allow-env --allow-net --unstable src/hello.ts hello.nectar
+deno run --allow-read --allow-env --allow-net --unstable src/main.ts hello.nectar
 ```

 You can pass as many file arguments as you wish.

-## Using the REPL
+### Using the REPL

-To launch the Nectar REPL, run the following command line (or press "Run" on repl.it):
+To launch the Nectar REPL, run the command without arguments (or [press "Run" on repl.it](https://repl.it/@nectarlang/nectar-lang#README.md)):

 ```
 deno run --allow-read --allow-env --allow-net --unstable src/main.ts
 ```

 Type a statement or query, then hit ENTER.
-If the line is empty or there are no query results to be shown, the REPL will show you all the entities (nouns, categories, categorizations, relations, and hyper-relations) that have been defined thus far.
+If you enter an empty line or there are no query results to be shown, the REPL will show you all the entities (nouns, categories, categorizations, relations, and hyper-relations) that have been declared thus far.

-The REPL can also create and exit scopes dynamically.
-Type `scope_name {` to enter a new scope.
-Type `}` to exit the scope.
+You can also create and exit scopes dynamically.
+Type `scope_name {` to enter a new scope, and type `}` to exit the scope.

 ## The Future of Nectar